golf1052/base16-generator/CONTRIBUTING.md

 ### Generate Themes

 1. Run the debugger for this extension in VSCode to create the scripts.
 They will be located in `out/src/scripts`.
 You can also run `tsc -w` (requires typescript to be installed `npm install -g typescript`) to compile the scripts and auto compile any changes you make.
+2. Change directory to `/path/to/base16-generator/out/src/scripts`
-2. Run `node /path/to/base16-generator/out/src/scripts/build-themes.js`.
+2. Run `node ./build-themes.js`.
 This will do everything for you.

 If you want or need to run the steps manually